-Before each meeting of the NHS Foundation Trust a public notice of the time and place of the meeting, and the public part of the agenda, shall be displayed at the Trust's offices at least three clear days before the meeting. (required by the Public Bodies (Admission to Meetings) Act 1960 S.I.
+Before each meeting of the NHS Foundation Trust a public notice of the time and place of the meeting, and the public part of the agenda, shall be displayed on the Trust's website at least three working days before the meeting. (required by the Public Bodies (Admission to Meetings) Act 1960 S.I.
 (4) (a)